 Not only are there no margin calls with property – unless you have reason to remortgage, you don’t even need to know what your house is worth.

 I’ve lost count of the friends who’ve told me after buying a house that they don’t care what happens to house prices next.
-But I think they would care if a man turned up every afternoon to tell them exactly what their house was now worth that day (let alone every second, as you get with shares).
+But I believe they would care if a man turned up every afternoon to tell them exactly what their house was worth that day.
+(Let alone every second, as you get with shares).

-Blissful ignorance leaves them free to ignore volatility in house prices, and so makes it easier to hold onto their investment.
+Blissful ignorance leaves them free to ignore volatility in house prices.
+This makes it easier to hold onto their investment.